osm-search/Nominatim/docs/develop/Testing.md

 The tests can be configured with a set of environment variables (`behave -D key=val`):

- * `BUILDDIR` - build directory of Nominatim installation to test
  * `TEMPLATE_DB` - name of template database used as a skeleton for the test databases (db tests)
  * `TEST_DB` - name of test database (db tests)